 You’ll feel like a true Arab once you step inside where the past and the present meet.
-Dubai Museum is one go-to place in the beautiful city that has all flavours of life from ancient times and the present ones too that this desert-city has seen over the ages.
+Dubai Museum is one go-to place in the beautiful city that has all flavors of life from ancient times and the present ones too that this desert-city has seen over the ages.
 You will experience the depth of life itself with the presence of life-large dioramas and the perfect representation of life and style before and after the coming of oil.

-The first best thing about Dubai museum from your viewpoint is easily accessible locality.
+The first best thing about the Dubai museum from your viewpoint is the easily accessible locality.
 It is situated opposite the Grand Mosque of Dubai which is easier to find than you think.
 And you will instantly spot the place by seeing the watchtowers on its three corners and no to mention, the cannons installed on either side of the main gate will tell you that you’ve reached the right place.

 The first beautiful thing upon entering the museum is a large traditional boat like the one used in olden times for sailing and fishing on the famous Dubai creek.
 You will be amazed to see a life-large representation of how fishermen used to earn their living and live their lives before the coming of oil.

 The courtyards of Al-fahidi fort have been put to use in a wonderful manner.
-There is a traditional Arabic home with simple basic kitchen and the furniture that ancient people used to have in their homes to interest you.
+There is a traditional Arabic home with a simple basic kitchen and the furniture that ancient people used to have in their homes to interest you.
 You’ll also see beautiful dioramas of the traditional souq of Dubai.
 It is a wonderful example of a conventional market and a must-watch thing to see.

 More to interest you in Dubai museum is a traditional restaurant of olden times.
 Arabic people used to go to these small hotels very frequently.
 It was very common for them to smoke huqa while casually conversing with friends back then.
 This old custom has been wonderfully brought to life again in the museum.

-Dubai museum is a perfect example of how this beautiful desert land has seen colours of life over the ages.
+Dubai museum is a perfect example of how this beautiful desert land has seen colors of life over the ages.
 It brings to life what has been passed, yet connecting it with the present times.
-If you are planning to Dubai city tour and looking for must-watch destinations and go-to places, Dubai museum is surely one of them.
+If you are planning to Dubai city tour and looking for must-watch destinations and go-to places, the Dubai museum is surely one of them.